Gunman kills at least 2 people in the parking lot of an Oklahoma Walmart, police say

 Local police did not clarify if they were counting the gunman among the dead, but witness Aaron Helton told CNN affiliate KOCO that two victims were killed in the parking lot and the shooter shot himself after a bystander confronted him with a firearm.

-The Duncan Banner newspaper, quoting local police, also said the gunman was among three killed in the parking lot.
+CNN affiliate KSWO and The Duncan Banner newspaper, quoting local police, also said the gunman was among three killed in the parking lot.

 A handgun was recovered, police said.